godot-rust/book/src/godot-api/objects.md

 You cannot inherit other Rust classes or user-defined classes declared in GDScript.

 To create relations between Rust classes, use composition and traits.
-The library still undergoes [some exploration in this area][issue-traits], so best practices for absracting over Rust classes might change in the future.
+The library still undergoes [some exploration in this area][issue-traits], so best practices for abstracting over Rust classes might change in the future.
 ```